 Throughout the 1950s, young adults and teens commonly wore their ankle socks with the cuffs rolled back.
 This created a bulky look at the ankle and generated a relaxed, carefree style.

 In addition to anklets and ankle socks, knee high socks were also a popular choice among young women.
-They were colorful and textured, with chunky knit weaves popular in winter.
-Notice they were no longer cuffed below the knee.
+They were colorful and textured, with chunky knit weaves popular in winter and argyle prints paired with shorts in summer.

 1960s Vintage Socks

-Throughout the 1950s and into the 1960s, knee high socks were a popular alternative to stockings.
-By the 1960s, a new type of hosiery emerged – tights.
-Both tights and knee highs were seen as a fresh, exciting alternative to stockings.
-They each came in more vivid colors, wild patterns, and new textures.
+Throughout the late 1950s and into the 1960s, knee high socks were a popular alternative to stockings.
+Both tights and over the knee high socks were seen as a fresh, exciting alternative to stockings or short ankle socks.
+They each came in more vivid colors, wild patterns, and lace effect textures.

 Also during this time, new man made fibers were developed, such as polyester and spandex.
 These new fibers with their improved elasticity resulted in better fitting socks, knee highs, and indeed tights.